If you’ve ever enjoyed a massage and you love your partner, this couples massage class is for you.

 3. Use the whole hand, not just the fingers

 Before writing this Melt massage course review, I couldn’t give Ryan a long massage.

 After a few minutes of pummeling his big back, my small hands would be dead tired.
 Also, I mostly stuck with his back, rarely gave him a foot massage, and never a head massage.

-After some time in the Melt massage studio, we’ve realized how inefficient we used to be and all of the missed opportunities.
+After some time in the massage class online, we’ve realized how inefficient we used to be and all of the missed opportunities.
 Denis even calls out one of my former techniques in his video ‘Troubleshooting: Common Problems and How to Fix Them.’

 I used to pinch the top of Ryan’s shoulders and it used to tire me out and didn’t even feel great.
 (Sorry, Ry!)

-After the first few minutes of the Melt couples massage class, I had a better understanding of how to use my hands in a more effective and easier way.
+After the first few minutes with Melt couples massage, I had a better understanding of how to use my hands in a more effective and easier way.

 From pushing with the palms, contouring, utilizing the sides of my hands, and learning how to properly knead, I was able to give more satisfying, longer, and less tiring massages while making Ryan feel better than ever.